 You do not need to have counselling to get an abortion but you can ask for counselling at any stage of the abortion process:

-- Pre-decision counselling (talk about pregnancy options)
+- Pre-decision counselling (talk to a professional about your pregnancy options)

-- Post-abortion counselling (talk after an abortion)
+- Post-abortion counselling (talk to a professional after an abortion)

 Counselling will be free for most New Zealand citizens and residents.